tynevosa/DigiKoin-Ecosystem/README.md

 - **Governance and voting** functionalities using ERC20Votes
 - **Dividend distribution** to token holders
 - A **gold reserve manager** to handle the holding and redemption of gold-backed tokens
+- **Real-time pricing** using Chainlink price feeds for ETH/USD and XAU/USD
 - Integration with **Hardhat** for local testing and deployment

 ---